 Every landlord who rents out a residential property in the UK has stringent responsibilities regarding what they must maintain, and how well.

 If the landlord fails to fulfil their legal responsibilities, you will have a reason to claim housing disrepair damages.
 Compensation for housing disrepair claims against your landlord could bring you between 25% to 50% of the rent of the property, but if personal injury is involved, your compensation payout could be significantly higher.

 The things your landlord is obligated to repair are:

 - Any damage or wear and tear to the external walls of the property, as well as the roof and windows, and all other external fittings.

-- All drains, and all sanitary appliances such as sinks, baths, toilets, as well as all plumbing for the freshwater supply that are not the responsibility of the local water board.
+- All drains, and all sanitary appliances such as sinks, baths, toilets, and all plumbing for the freshwater supply that are not the responsibility of the local water board.

 - If your rental property is provided with central heating, then the landlord is responsible for its maintenance and repair, as well as the hot water heating system.

-- If your rental property was provided with gas appliances such as heaters or a gas cooker/oven, then the landlord is responsible for maintenance and repair of them.
+- If your rental property was provided with gas appliances such as heaters or a gas cooker/oven, the landlord is responsible for maintaining and repairing them.

 - If your rental property has an open fireplace, the landlord is responsible for maintaining the chimney itself, and all flues, pipes and other parts of the ventilation system.

 - All electrical wiring within the property is the responsibility of the landlord to maintain.